-The serrated leaves are elongated and can be 2" to 5" long.
+The serrated leaves are elongated and can be two to five inches long.
 They may turn yellow in the fall before dropping off.
 'Silver Lining' is a variegated variety.

 Most plants of this species are dioecious and the flowers are male or female.
 They are white, fragrant and found in small clusters.

-The green, brown or reddish-purple berries are the size and shape of grapes (approximately 1" long).
+The green, brown or reddish-purple berries are the size and shape of grapes (approximately one-inch long).
 The skin does not have hair and you can eat them without peeling.
 They are usually sweeter than fuzzy kiwis.
 Pick them when they come off the vine easily or collect fallen fruits.

 In some areas this fast-growing vine can become invasive, so check with your local extension office or garden center before you purchase some plants.